equinor/team-dogleg/README.md

 ```
 ~$ ./run.ps1 -run <action> <save_name> <algorithm> <timesteps>* <new_save_name>*
 ```

+Tensorboard graphs will be running on http://localhost:6006 and if you choose to load trained models, the results will be displayed on http://localhost:5000.

 Compared to running the program locally ``python main.py`` has been replaced with ``./run.ps1 -run``.

 #### Build and run simultaneously